 Federal law prohibits discrimination based on pregnancy.
 The attorneys at Patterson Harkavy have represented victims of pregnancy discrimination for decades.
 In one case, partner Burton Craige was the lead government attorney in a successful suit on behalf of approximately 9,000 women who were denied temporary disability insurance benefits, in violation of the Pregnancy Discrimination Act.

 If you think you may have been discriminated against because of your pregnancy, contact us today.

-Pregnancy discrimination occurs when an employer treats a woman who is either a job applicant or employee unfavorably due to pregnancy, childbirth, or related medical conditions.
+Pregnancy discrimination occurs when an employer treats a woman who is either a job applicant or an employee unfavorably due to pregnancy, childbirth, or related medical conditions.

 There are several provisions in the Pregnancy Discrimination Act designed to protect pregnant women from unlawful discrimination.
 These provisions ensure that:

 The Family and Medical Leave Act (FMLA) can also come into play in some pregnancy discrimination cases if the employer did not follow federal guidelines.
-Additionally, nursing mothers may also have a right to express milk in the work place under the Fair Standards Labor Act.
+Additionally, nursing mothers may also have a right to express milk in the workplace under the Fair Labor Standards Act.